Deckweiss/auto-root/README.md

-# auto-sudo
+# auto-root
-A script that automatically reruns your last command with sudo if you forgot it
+A script that automatically reruns your last command as root if you forgot it